-- 6.13 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
-However, it is important that the Diocese observes reasonable limits on the use of those arrangements.
-A failure to observe reasonable limits may lead the government to limit the relevant tax exemption which currently applies to those arrangements. - 6.14 Further, it is recommended that the portion of the stipend sacrificed should not exceed30% of the stipend paid (apart from sacrificed superannuation contributions refer to section 7.11).
-The actual amount to be sacrificed (up to the recommended maximum 30%) is to be determined by the member of the ministry staff involved.
+- 6.14 Currently, the tax legislation does not limit the amount of the stipend which can be sacrificed under stipend sacrifice arrangements.
+However, it is important that parishes observe reasonable limits on the use of those arrangements.
+A failure to observe reasonable limits may lead the government to limit the relevant tax exemption which currently applies to those arrangements. - Further, it is recommended that the portion of the stipend sacrificed should not exceed 30% of the stipend paid (apart from superannuation contributions refer to section 7.12).
+The actual amount to be sacrificed (up to the recommended maximum 30%) is to be determined by the relevant member of the ministry staff. - 6.16 This arrangement only applies to ministers, assistant ministers, and lay ministers as defined in section 3 of these Guidelines.
+The definition of "religious practitioner" in the Fringe Benefits Tax Assessment Act may make it difficult for part-time ministers to qualify and it is recommended that in cases of doubt, the wardens seek professional advice and also make reference to Income Tax Ruling TR 92/17.